gvwilson/sensibleadventures/litany.md

 George confessed reluctantly.
 Another patient silence stretched and broke.
-"I know you must be retired by now, but I was wondering if you could come by and talk to him and…" He shrugged again, unsure what he was really asking for beyond a grownup to tell him that everything was going to be all right.
+"I know you must be retired by now, but I was wondering if you could come by and…"
+He shrugged again,
+unsure what he was really asking for beyond a grownup to tell him that everything was going to be all right.

 Doctor Biczo snorted.
-"Turns out retired isn't really a thing these days.
+"Retired isn't really a thing these days.
 Sure,
 let's go talk to him."
 He drained his coffee in one long swallow and stood.